Portugal men's national ice hockey team: 2015 onwards

 In January 2015, Portugal returned to play two international exhibition games, against the Čeští lvi in Elvas, Portugal.
-Portugal won their first game ever with a 6-4 win and a 6-2 win on the day after.
+Portugal won their first game ever with a 6–4 win and a 6–2 win on the day after.
 This exhibition games were sponsored by the Czech Republic embassy in Portugal, namely by the strong support of Czech ambassador Stanislav Kázecký.

 On January 14, 2016.
 Portugal played two exhibition games in Prague, Czech Republic.
-Portugal lost 0-2 against the Čeští Lvi and 0-3 against the Sklepovští Sršáni.
-Two days afterwards Portugal won their first ever away game with a 4-3 victory against the Čeští Lvi.
+Portugal lost 0–2 against the Čeští Lvi and 0–3 against the Sklepovští Sršáni.
+Two days afterwards Portugal won their first ever away game with a 4–3 victory against the Čeští Lvi.

 On 14 and 15 January 2017, Portugal hosted a quadrangular tournament in Elvas, Portugal.
 This was the largest ice hockey competition ever held in the country.
 Other than team Portugal, there were invited two teams from Czech Republic, the Čeští Lvi, the Sklepovští Sršáni and the second division French team Evry-Viry Jets.
 Even if Portugal was not able to conquer the tournament, this event was another step forward for the Portuguese ice hockey community and showed their capacity of organizing an international event.

 Portugal played on 22 and 23 April 2017 at an international tournament with teams from Norway, Finland and Spain at Granada, Spain.
-The national team now lead by their Canadian Coach Jim Aldred was able to retain a 6-0 victory against the Granada Eagles.
+The national team now led by their Canadian Coach Jim Aldred was able to retain a 6–0 victory against the Granada Eagles.
 It was the first away tournament played by Portugal and it showed a clear improvement in their level of play.

-History was made once again on September 29, 2017 when Portugal won their first official game against another ice hockey national team.
-In Canillo, Andorra, Portugal won, 2-3 in a shootout, against the hosting state.
-After this historical moment, Portugal also played Ireland and Morocco, recording losses, nevertheless, in the silver medal game, Portugal won again against Andorra, by the score of 5-3.
-At this date, the Portuguese national team clearly showed that they would be able to compete against other national teams and also deliver a consistent game.

-On March 17 and 18, 2018, Portugal played at the Gladiators international tournament were they won a silver medal, with a 4 win and 3 draw record.
-The team performed with 27 goals for and only 7 against.
-This tournament brought also several new Portuguese players playing in France, Switzerland and Canada, which assisted the team to greatly perform against other competitive teams.
+Aldred's team affiliated with the Portuguese Winter Sports Federation (FDIP), and he was invitated to oversee the Portugal national team, with his wife as the manager.

+The first international event Aldred coached for Portugal was the inaugural IIHF Development Cup, hosted in Andorra in 2017.
+Winning their debut game in a shootout by a 3–2 score versus the Andorra national team, Portugal had losses to the Ireland national team and the Morocco national team.
+In the third-place match, Portugal defeated Andorra by a 5–3 score for the bronze medal.
+Later in 2017, Aldred led Portugal to a second-place finish at a ten-team tournament in his former hometown of Nijmegen.

 On April 28 and 29, 2018, Portugal played returned to Granada to play the Mr. Taxi Cup.
 The team performed, once again, at a very competitive level, with very close scores with more experience teams.